2003 MercedesCup – Singles

 Mikhail Youzhny was the defending champion but lost in the quarterfinals to Guillermo Coria.

-Coria won in the final 6–2, 6–2, 6–1 against Tommy Robredo.
+Second-seeded Coria won in the final 6–2, 6–2, 6–1 against Tommy Robredo.

 Seeds

 A champion seed is indicated in bold text while text in italics indicates the round in which that seed was eliminated.
 All sixteen seeds received a bye to the second round.